-Hellenic Fuels S.A. (currently HFL S.A.) has been audited up to and including the financial year ended 31 December 2011, while notifications for audit have been received for subsequent years up to and including 31 December 2013, which according to the general provisions are time-barred.
+• Hellenic Fuels S.A. (currently HFL S.A.) has been audited up to and including the financial year ended 31 December 2011, while notifications for audit have been received for subsequent years up to and including 31 December 2013, which according to the general provisions are time-barred.
 Within July 2022, notifications for audit have been received for the years 2019 and 2020 and the audit is expected to commence.
-The most recent Tax audit reports for 2010 and 2011 were delivered in December 2017, and assess additional taxes of € 1.6 million and surcharges of € 1.9 million for similar reasons as Hellenic Petroleum S.A..
+The most recent Tax audit reports for 2010 and 2011 were delivered in December 2017, and assess additional taxes of € 1.6 million and surcharges of € 1.9 million for similar reasons as HELLENIC PETROLEUM S.A..
 The process followed is identical to the one described above for Hellenic Petroleum S.A. and the subsidiary has already proceeded with the relevant legal actions.

 Following the court hearing, the relevant Decisions were issued during the third quarter of 2019.
-With regards to the Stamp duty cases amounting to \in 3.4 million, the decisions were in favor of the company and the relevant amounts were refunded to the company.
-The Authorities have filed cassation recourses for the stamp duty cases, which were in favor of the company.
-The cases were heard in December 2022 and the court decision is expected.
-For the Real Estate tax dispute of 2010 amounting to \in 0.1 million, which was not in favor, the subsidiary has filed cassation recourse and the hearing date is set on 24 May 2023.
-With regards to the Income Tax, Real Estate and VAT cases of 2011, the Athens First Instance Court issued decisions in favor of the company and the relevant amounts of \in 0.4 million plus the equivalent interest, which were fully refunded to the company.
+With regards to the Stamp duty cases amounting to $\leqslant$ 3.4 million, the decisions were in favor of the company and the relevant amounts were refunded to the company.
+For the Real Estate tax dispute of 2010 amounting to $\leqslant$ 0.1 million, which was not in favor, the subsidiary has filed cassation recourse and the hearing date was set on 24 May 2023 and then postponed for 29 November 2023.
+The Authorities have filed cassation recoursed for the stamp duty cases of 2011, which were in favor of the company.
+The cases were heard in December 2022 and the new court decision was issued in favor of the company.
+With regards to the Income Tax, Real Estate and VAT cases of 2011, the Athens First Instance Court issued decisions in favor of the company and the relevant amounts of $\leqslant$ 0.4 million plus the equivalent interest, which were fully refunded to the company.

 EKO S.A. (prior to the merger) has been audited up to and including 31 December 2010, while notification for audit has been received for the fiscal year 2012, which according to the general provisions is time-barred.
-The most recent Tax audit reports for 2008, 2009 and 2010 were delivered in February 2018 and assess additional stamp duty of \leq 4.1 million and surcharges of \leq 3.5 million.
+The most recent Tax audit reports for 2008, 2009 and 2010 were delivered in February 2018 and assess additional stamp duty of $\leq$ 4.1 million and surcharges of $\leq$ 3.5 million.
 The process followed is identical to the one described above for HELPE S.A. and EKO S.A. has already proceeded with the relevant legal actions.

-Following the court hearing, the relevant Decisions were issued during the first quarter of 2020, the decisions were in favour of the company and he relevant amounts are refunded to the company.
+Following the court hearing, the relevant Decisions were issued during the first quarter of 2020, the decisions were in favour of the company and the relevant amounts are refunded to the company.
 Then the Authorities have filed cassation recourses which were heard and the relevant decisions are expected.

-EKO Kalypso M.E.P.E. received in July 2022 notifications for the audit of the years 2017 and 2018, the relevant audit is in progress.
+EKO Kalypso M.E.P.E. received in July 2022 notifications for the audit of the years 2017 and 2018.
+In June 2023 the audit was concluded for 2017 assessing in total €0.03 million which were paid by the company.